Now Open to All Industry Participants!

 The second day provides more detailed discussion of critical market issues, such as price reporting and the latest practices in buying and selling as well as key policy issues affecting the markets.
-Additional industry experts as well as UxC consultants will also be on hand to provide their perspectives and experiences on important market topics.
+Additional industry experts as well as UxC professionals will also be on hand to provide their perspectives and experiences on important market topics.

 On the third day, there are two separate tracks: one for utility buyers wishing to learn the best strategies for fuel procurement and another track focused on other factors influencing the fuel industry, such as logistics, issues affecting suppliers, utility contracting preferences, and supplier sales strategies.

 Future forecasts are presented and discussed for each of the four front-end markets.
 Historical perspectives are incorporated with these outlooks to provide seminar attendees with UxC's distinctive viewpoints of the nuclear fuel markets.